aralroca/aralroca.com/posts/cat-dog-classifier.md

 ### Using the model

-In this tutorial we are going to implement something simple, simply loading an image from the filesystem.
-It will say the prediction (cat or dog).
-We could complicate it by adding a camera that automatically takes pictures, but this is not the purpose of the article.
+In this tutorial we are going to implement something not too complex by simply loading an image from the filesystem.
+It will display the prediction (cat or dog).
+We could complicate it by adding a camera, but this is not the purpose of the article.

 What we're going to do to get the prediction is this: